 Starting with that design, Lenovo (Motorola also has its fair share in designing and manufacturing Lenovo devices) went all in this time with its big guns and crafted the P2 with all-metal unibody design and in the Lenovo P3 will we see the same design philosophy.
 The P3 will be an All-metal phone, with a distinct placement of antenna bands this time around to give a different look because in Lenovo’s world different is better.
 And there’s a great chance this time, which the company might jump on to the 18:9 screen bandwagon that every OEM does nowadays.
 Lenovo hasn’t yet released a device with 18:9 display, so it would be quite interesting to see Lenovo’s take on this.
 There are slight chances that we might even see something like what Apple did with the iPhone X.

 Apart from that, the display will use the same pentile Super AMOLED panel with 1080p resolution, with thin bezels all around it.
-Moreover, this will result in the fingerprint scanner to get replaced and will now be found on the ergonomic rear-end of the device.
-Another thing you can expect from the Lenovo P3 is to feature the Dolby Atmos sound enhancement that Lenovo likes to throw in every now and then into its phones.
+Moreover, this will result in the fingerprint scanner to get replaced and will now be found in the ergonomic rear-end of the device.
+Another thing you can expect from the Lenovo P3 is to feature the Dolby Atmos sound enhancement that Lenovo likes to throw in now and then into its phones.
 So, this thing will be a classy generic looking device with all the essentials on-board to serve you for a long time.

 Lenovo P3 Specs

 Now let’s dive into what the specs of the Lenovo P3 will sport, starting with the processor, the P2 featured the Qualcomm Snapdragon 625 which is an Octa-core chip, clocked at 2.1GHz.
 While on the P3, Lenovo might go with the Snapdragon 626 which is a slightly overclocked version of the 625, another option for the P3 is the Snapdragon 630, which is also powering the Motorola Moto X4.
 However, there’s still one more chip remaining, but that chip isn’t out yet, it’s the long-rumored Snapdragon 635, that is said to be 30% faster and improved upon the 630, and is confirmed to arrive in 2018.